CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 ### Instructions by opcode

-List of the FLAT instructions by opcode (GCN 1.1/1.2):
+List of FLAT instructions by opcode (GCN 1.1/1.2):

  Opcode     | Mnemonic (GCN1.1)      | Mnemonic (GCN1.2)
 ------------|------------------------|------------------------